LiliaFramework/Lilia/docs/store/mechanics.md

 - **Phone**: Adds mobile phones for direct messaging, simulating SMS communication.

 - **Telephone**: Adds payphones for making calls to other players.

+- **Cellphone**: Adds mobile phones that make calls and send messages to other players.

 - **Radio**: Introduces radios with configurable frequencies for communication via text or voice.